LonxunQuantum/Q-CAD-documentations/source/MLFF/MLFF.rst

     itype_Ei_mean=[174.0,437.0]

-**nFeatures** It is the number of features.
-It should be the sum of the two numbers in the last line of   /fread_dfeat/feat.info.
-In our example, nFeatures is 42.
+**nFeatures** Number of features.
+It should be the sum of the number(s) in the last line of /fread_dfeat/feat.info.
+In our example, nFeatures is 42, which is the sum of 24 (from feature 1) and 18 (from feature 2).
+Notice that this number should be the same for all elements.

 You can now launch **train.py**.
 You should also specify a directory with flag -s to save the logs and models.
 As stated above, training in GPU is not efficient as in CPU at this point.
 To force using cpu, add **--cpu** flag.